-The developers of each Trilinos' package are acknowledged for providing excellent documentation and examples, without which this document would have never been possible.
-In particular, we thank Heidi Thornquist for the contributions to the Teuchos chapter, and Erik Boman for the chapter on partitioning and load balancing.
+The developers of each Trilinos' package are acknowledged for providing excellent documentation and examples (and the code itself!), without which this document would have never been possible.
+We also acknowledge the support of the ASCI and LDRD programs that funded development of Trilinos, and the support of D-INFK department of the ETH Zürich.